kilfour/QuickFuzzr/APIReference/B_Fuzzing/Methods/FuzzrOneOf.md

   - `OneOfEmptyOptionsException`: When trying to choose from an empty collection.
   - `NegativeWeightException`: When one or more weights are negative.
   - `ZeroTotalWeightException`: When the total of all weights is zero or negative.
+  - `ArgumentNullException`: When the provided sequence is null.